The Best Crossword Puzzle App With No Ads (2026 Guide)

 Penny Dell Crosswords

-The catch is the content model.
-You start with a free sampler, and additional puzzles come as in-app purchase packs.
+What it does offer is the cleanest permanent exit.
+You pay once and the ads are gone, with no subscription to keep renewing, which over a couple of years costs less than any plan on this page.
+The content model is the other catch: you start with a free sampler, and additional puzzles come as in-app purchase packs, mostly in the $2.99 to $9.99 range.
 There are no custom topics, no AI hints, and no puzzle maker.
-It is a traditional, hand-set crossword experience with a tidy, ad-free interface, and three difficulty levels so the family can share it.
+It is a traditional, hand-set crossword experience with three difficulty levels so the family can share it.

-Best for: solvers who want trusted magazine crosswords with zero ads and do not need AI or creation tools.
+Best for: solvers who want trusted magazine crosswords, would rather pay once than subscribe, and do not need AI or creation tools.

 NYT Crossword